fabric8io/fabric8/app/core/doc/FAQ.md

 After trying the above if you have problems connecting to your JVM, please [let us know](http://hawt.io/community/index.html) by [raising an issue](https://github.com/hawtio/hawtio/issues?state=open) and we'll try to help.

+#### How do I install a plugin?

+Each hawtio distro has these [browser based plugins](http://hawt.io/plugins/index.html) inside already; plus hawtio can discover any other external plugins deployed in the same JVM too.

+Then the hawtio UI updates itself in real time based on what it can find in the server side JVM it connects to.
+So, for example, if you connect to an empty tomcat/jetty you'll just see things like JMX and tomcat/jetty (and maybe wiki / dashboard / maven if you're using hawtio-default.war which has a few more server side plugins inside).

+Then if you deploy a WAR which has ActiveMQ or Camel inside it, you should see an ActiveMQ or Camel tab appear as you deploy code which registers mbeans for ActiveMQ or Camel.

+So usually, if you are interested in a particular plugin and its not visible in the hawtio UI (after checking your preferences in case you disabled it), usually you just need to deploy or add a server side plugin; which is usually a case of deploying some Java code (e.g. ActiveMQ, Camel, Infinispan etc).

 #### What has changed lately?

 Try have a look at the [change log](http://hawt.io/changelog.html) to see the latest changes in hawtio!